 This information is entirely qualified by reference to the terms and conditions of the specific service, if any, provided by the relevant HSBC company.

-Nothing here is to be deemed an offer, solicitation, endorsement, or recommendation to buy or sell any general or specific product, service or security and should not be considered to constitute investment advice.
+Unless specifically stated otherwise, nothing here is to be deemed an offer, solicitation, endorsement, or recommendation to buy or sell any general or specific product, service or security and should not be considered to constitute investment advice.

 Securities, annuities, insurance and other investments entail risks, are not insured by the Federal Deposit Insurance Corporation or any other governmental organisation, are not obligations of or guaranteed by any HSBC Group member or any of their affiliates, and may lose value, including the full amount invested.